alimjeeed/ascii-art-web-dockerize/README.md

 6. **Generate ASCII Art**:
     Enter your text, choose a banner style (Standard, Shadow, Thinkertoy), and click "Generate" to see the result.

-## Implementation Details

-### Algorithm
+## How It Works (Algorithm)

-The ASCII-Art-Web-Stylize application uses an algorithm to convert text into ASCII art.
-Here’s a brief overview:
+The application converts text into ASCII art using the following steps:

-1. **Input Processing**: Validates the input to ensure it contains only printable ASCII characters.
+1. **Input Validation**: The input is checked to ensure it contains only valid ASCII characters.
-2. **Template Selection**: Allows users to choose from various banner styles (e.g., standard, shadow, thinkertoy).
-The selected template is loaded.
+2. **Banner Style Selection**: Users can choose between different ASCII art styles (Standard, Shadow, Thinkertoy).
-3. **Character Mapping**: Converts each character to its ASCII value and maps it to the corresponding art lines in the selected template.
+3. **ASCII Mapping**: Each character in the input text is mapped to the corresponding ASCII representation from the selected template.
-4. **Output Generation**: Combines the ASCII art lines to produce the final output, which is displayed in the web interface.
+4. **Output Generation**: The ASCII art is constructed and displayed on the web page.

 ## Authors